kiaganz/Contact-Amsterdam-Internship/README.md

 # Amsterdam project - Safia Malvarosa
 (Space and rental machine at Contact makerspace)

 such experiments and tests with different machines and programms.
-Contact makerspace

 # RHINO EXERCISE, TOOLS: